Dave Kitson Explained

 The following season saw the club relegated from League One but Kitson scored 10 goals, finishing as the club's second-top goalscorer, one behind Tom Youngs.

 It was in the 2002–03 campaign that Kitson really found his feet.
 He scored 25 goals in a prolific campaign which saw him hot on the heels of David Crown's club record of 27 goals in a season.
-After 11 goals in 19 appearances at the start of the 2003–04 season, Kitson left Cambridge to join second-tier outfit Reading.
-His return of 47 goals in 123 appearances in all competitions ensured Kitson's place among the club's all-time legends.[2]
+After 11 goals in 19 appearances at the start of the 2003–04 season, Kitson left to join Reading, having scored 47 goals in 123 appearances in all competitions for Cambridge.[2]

 Kitson was sold to Reading on 26 December 2003, for a fee of £150,000.[3]